hrbrmstr/iptools/README.md

 Easy IP address handling with iptools
 -------------------------------------

 `iptools` is a set of tools for a working with IP addresses.
 The aim is to provide functionality not presently available with any existing R package and to do so with as much speed as possible.
-To that end, many of the operations are written in `Rcpp` and require installation of the `Boost` libraries.
+To that end, many of the operations are written in `Rcpp` and require installation of the `AsioHeaders` package.
 A current, lofty goal is to mimic most of the functionality of the Python `iptools` module and make IP addresses first class R objects.

 Available [on CRAN](http://cran.r-project.org/web/packages/iptools/)